-- 4.15 All placement referrals must be documented within 15 business days of receipt in the GA+SCORE System. - 4.16 Providers must provide youth with an age and developmentally appropriate orientation to their program.
+4.15 All placement referrals must be documented within 15 business days of receipt in the GA+SCORE System.

+- 4.16 Providers must provide youth with an age and developmentally appropriate orientation to their program.
 Orientation must include information on reporting personal boundary concerns, bullying, violence or other concerns.
 Orientation must also include information on the agency's child ombudsmen.
 (See RBWO Standard 1.10) - 4.17 Providers must regularly assess the vulnerabilities of youth in making room and/or cottage assignments and use the assessment in making such matching decisions.
 Child vulnerability refers to the ability of a child to avoid, negate or modify threats.
 Vulnerabilities include such things as age, development, sexual stage of development, sexual orientation, disabilities, ability to communicate, provocative behaviors, and health. - 4.18 The provider's intake process should include but is not limited to the following: - Ensuring that the admission criteria includes that youth up to 21 years may be served. - Utilization of the RBWO Universal Application and Referral Form as the sole referral documentation needed to determine whether a potential placement match exists.
 If a potential match exists, the provider will proceed with its own admission application package.
 The admission application package may not require a psychological evaluation report.
-However, the admission application package may ask if a psychological evaluation report exists and is available and if so, may require that the psychological evaluation report be provided as a part of the application.
+However, the admission application package may ask if a psychological evaluation report exists and is available and if so, may require that the psychological evaluation report be provided as a part of the application. - Interviews should not be required for a placement decision to be rendered.
+If interviews are conducted, they should not present as a barrier for placement.
 (NOTE: This standard does not apply to ILP placements as the Scattered Site Placement Youth Readiness Assessment is required.)